Ying-Lab/CRAFT/README.md

                          Refseq/Refseqrep
                          Refseq/HMP

+    -c  <compact fasta file> : Input your fasta file to build your own compact database.

+	-r  <database output dir> :  Output your own compact database to file at <database output dir>.

 	-s   <kingdom|option> :  This argument is optional.
 It limits the is a optionthe subgroups for comparison.
 You can choose the kingdom to reduce the computing time.
 But it is ddifferent in different database.

 		Refseq :